thomasbjeldbak/dynaway-homework-tspto-public/README.md

 Follow the instructions in the next section to get your project set up properly.
 Creating a commit for each of the tasks is suggested.
 Get back to us once you're confident with your code and remember - it is the quality of your code and the way you approach the problems that matters the most, not whether you've completed all the tasks and how fast! 😉

+You might be familiar with Angular but not Ionic - and this is completely fine.
+Think of Ionic as a library of UI components for now and don't get confused with other features Ionic can bring.
+We won't go further than importing some ready-to-use components from the Ionic library in this project.

 ## Getting started
 0. Fork the repository
 1. Make sure you have [Node.js](https://nodejs.org/en/) (v10+) and [npm](https://www.npmjs.com/) installed.
 If not, follow the links and find the installation instructions